io22m007/ICMP-Tunnel/README.md

 sudo apt install python3-impacket
 ```
 #### ***configuration (attacker only)***
-It is necesarry to either put the following command at the end of the `/etc/sysctl.conf` file or execute it before executing the actual program:
+It is necessary to either put the following command at the end of the `/etc/sysctl.conf` file or execute it before executing the actual program:
 ```
 sudo sysctl -w net.ipv4.icmp_echo_ignore_all=1
 ```